 The Figure category is for women who have more muscle than Bikini with the focus on overall symmetry.
 Symmetry means balanced muscularity coupled with pleasing structural ratios of leg length to upper body, as well as width of the shoulders to the hips and thighs.
 Competitors should try to create what is referred to as the X frame on stage.

 Competitors will compete in a two-piece suit and high heels.
 The bottom of the suit must be v-shaped.
 No thongs are permitted.
 All suits must be in good taste.
 Athletes will be warned about improper suits and are advised to contact show promoter if you are concerned your suit does not meet specifications.
-The fronts of the suits should not be too low and must be constructed higher.
+The fronts of the suits should not be too low.
 Competitors may wear jewelry.

 The use of performance-enhancing substances is never permitted.
 All competitors must successfully pass a polygraph screen prior to competition.

-Presentation round: Competitors will be judged individually.
-Competitors will walk stage left, stage right, center stage and then exit (or at promoter's discretion).
-Judges will score based upon three key elements.
-Appearance (which includes tone, complexion and color), style (includes creativity with choice of suit, heels, and grooming), and stage presence (gracefulness on stage, walk and confidence).
-Judges will consider all aspects of these elements and determine a ranking against their self on a 1-5 scale based upon the presentation.
+Presentation is baed by three key elements.
+Appearance (which includes tone, complexion and color), style (includes creativity with choice of suit, heels, and grooming), and stage presence (gracefulness on stage and confidence).

 The individual presentation portion is a stage walk.
 This portion of the show is for the crowd and gives the competitor a chance to win a "Best Presenter" or "Best Poser" award.
 Competitors walk out to House music of the promoter's choice and perform a T-walk or the L-walk.